vvvv666/greenfield-docs/src/docs/introduction/ecosystem-player.md

 ### Greenfield Validators

-As a PoS blockchain, the Greenfield blockchain has its own validators.
-These validators are elected based on the Proof-of-Stake logic.
+The Greenfield blockchain operates as a Proof-of-Stake (PoS) blockchain and has its own set of validators that are chosen through an election process based on PoS logic.

-These validators are responsible for the security of the Greenfield blockchain.
-They get involved in the governance and staking of the blockchain.
-They form a P2P network that is similar to other PoS blockchain networks.
+The validators play a crucial role in ensuring the security of the Greenfield blockchain and are actively involved in the governance and staking of the blockchain.
+They also form a peer-to-peer network that functions similarly to other PoS blockchain networks.

-Meanwhile, they accept and process transactions to allow users to operate their objects stored on Greenfield.
-They maintain the metadata of Greenfield as the blockchain state, which is the control panel for both Storage Providers (SPs) and users.
-These two parties use and update these states to operate the object storage.
+In addition to their governance responsibilities, validators also accept and process transactions, which enables users to operate on the objects stored on the Greenfield blockchain.
+They are responsible for maintaining the metadata of Greenfield and ensure that the blockchain state acts as a control panel for both Storage Providers (SPs) and users.
+Both parties rely on the validators to accurately update and utilize this state in order to operate, store, and access their object storage.

 ### Greenfield Relayers
-The Greenfield Relayer is a bidirectional relaying tool that facilitates communication between Greenfield and BSC.
-This standalone process can only be run by Greenfield validators.
-The relayer independently monitors cross-chain events occurring on BSC and Greenfield, and persists them into a database.
-Once a few blocks confirm the event and reach finality, the relayer will sign a message using the BLS private key to confirm the event, and broadcast the signed event (known as "the vote") through the P2P network on the Greenfield network.
-Once enough votes from the Greenfield relayer are collected, the relayer will assemble a cross-chain package transaction and submit it to the BSC or Greenfield network.
+The Greenfield Relayer is a powerful bi-directional relaying service designed to facilitate seamless communication between Greenfield and BSC.
+It can only be operated by Greenfield validators and functions as a standalone process.

+This innovative system independently monitors and tracks cross-chain events that take place on both the Greenfield and BSC networks, storing this data securely in a database.
+When an event is confirmed, the relayer generates a BLS signed message that is then shared through the P2P network on the Greenfield network, known as "the vote".

+As more votes are collected, the Greenfield Relayer assembles the necessary cross-chain package transaction and submits it to either the BSC or Greenfield network.
+This streamlined process ensures that communication between the two networks is efficient and error-free.

 ### Storage Providers (SPs)
-Storage Providers (SP) are storage service infrastructures that organizations or individuals provide and the corresponding roles they play.
-They use Greenfield as the ledger and the single source of truth.
-Each SP can and will respond to users' requests to write (upload) and read (download) data, and serve as the gatekeeper for user rights and authentications.
+Storage Providers (SPs) are an essential component of the Greenfield blockchain, providing storage service infrastructures that can be offered by both individuals and organizations.
+SPs utilize the Greenfield blockchain as the ledger and single source of truth to maintain secure and reliable storage.

+Each SP is responsible for processing user requests to upload and download data, acting as the gatekeeper for user rights and authentications.
+As a result, they play a critical role in ensuring that user data remains secure and accessible at all times.

 ### Greenfield dApps
-Greenfield dApps are applications that provide functions based on Greenfield storage and its related economic traits to solve some problems of their users.
-When users want to create and use the data on Greenfield, they may interact with the BNB Greenfield Core Infrastructure via BNB Greenfield dApps (decentralized applications).
-Greenfield provides a friendly smart contract library on the cross-chain facility, which can be easily integrated into dapps.
+Greenfield dApps are applications that leverage the unique features of the Greenfield blockchain to solve various problems for their users.
+These dApps are designed to utilize Greenfield storage and related economic traits, providing a reliable and secure platform for creating and managing data.

+Users can interact with the BNB Greenfield Core Infrastructure through the use of BNB Greenfield dApps, which are decentralized applications that enable seamless interaction with the Greenfield ecosystem.
+Furthermore, the Greenfield blockchain provides an intuitive smart contract library on the cross-chain facility, making it easy for dApp developers to integrate these features into their applications.
+This user-friendly approach allows developers to efficiently build and deploy dApps that can solve real-world problems.

 ## Participate in the Ecosystem
 - [Become A Validator](../greenfield-blockchain/cli/validator-staking.md): validators secure the Greenfield by validating and relaying transactions,